AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/permissions-reports-dashboards-calendars.md

 * You can remove inherited permissions from a report or calendar.

-  For more information about removing inherited permissions from objects, see [Remove permissions from objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md).
+  For more information about removing inherited permissions from objects, see [Remove permissions from objects](../../workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md).

 * You can also share a report or a calendar publicly or system-wide.